AaltoSciComp/lmod-conda/README.rst

 Conda integraiton for Lmod
 ==========================

+*You might want to see the more recent discussion at https://github.com/conda/conda/issues/11087 , which has more modern solutions for more cases.*

 You use Lmod to manage software, and you also deploy software using conda.
 You want to use Lmod to allow people ta activate your conda environments, but it's actually a bit more difficult than you'd like: